You Make Me Wanna...: Commercial performance

 "You Make Me Wanna..." debuted at number twenty-five on the Billboard Hot 100 on the chart dated August 23, 1997.
 The track peaked at number two for seven consecutive weeks, from October 25 to December 6, 1997.
 After seven weeks at number two, the song fell into number three, replaced at the runner-up spot by LeAnn Rimes' "How Do I Live", which had also spent seven weeks at number three.
 In November 1998, the song fell off the chart after forty-six charting weeks.
 On the Hot R&B Singles component chart, "You Make Me Wanna..." debuted at number four on August 23, 1997, before topping the chart two weeks later.
 In its first week of release, "You Make Me Wanna..." received 1,329 spins, and by early October 1997, the song had made fifty million listener impressions on US R&B radio.
-The record spent a total of eleven weeks atop the R&B/Hip Hop Songs, and seventy-one weeks within the chart's 100 positions.
+The record spent a total of eleven weeks atop the Hot R&B Singles chart and seventy-one weeks within the chart's 100 positions.
 "You Make Me Wanna..." stood as the song with the longest run on the genre chart by a male artist until K'Jon's "On the Ocean" lasted longer in 2010.
-It also spent twenty-nine weeks on the Pop Songs chart, peaking at number seven.
+It also spent twenty-nine weeks on the Mainstream Top 40 chart, peaking at number seven.
 On September 3, 1997, "You Make Me Wanna..." received a gold certification from the Recording Industry Association of America (RIAA), denoting 500,000 shipments, and later that month it was upgraded to platinum status for shipments exceeding one million copies.
 Though its certification status was not further renewed, it ultimately went on to sell over two million copies domestically.
 The song ranked at number eighty-eight on the Billboard Hot 100 "All-Time Top Songs", published in July 2008.

-"You Make Me Wanna..." entered the UK Singles Chart at number one, on the chart dated January 31, 1998.
+"You Make Me Wanna..." entered the UK singles chart at number one, on the chart dated January 31, 1998.
 That same week the British Phonographic Industry (BPI) awarded the song a silver certification for shipping 200,000 units.
 It only spent one week on top of the chart, being replaced by Aqua's "Doctor Jones".
 "You Make Me Wanna..." slipped off the chart in May 1998, having had thirteen charting weeks.
-The BPI has since re-certified the single gold for shipping over 400,000 copies.
-The song entered the Canadian Singles Chart at number eighty-six on November 10, 1997.
-It peaked at number six, lasting twenty-two weeks in the chart.
+The BPI has since re-certified the single platinum for sales of over 600,000 units.
+The song entered the Canadian RPM 100 Hit Tracks chart at number eighty-six on November 10, 1997.
+It peaked at number 17, lasting twenty-two weeks in the chart.
 In Europe, the song reached the top twenty in France, Germany, Norway and Switzerland, and peaked at number seven in the Netherlands.
 It spent sixteen weeks in the Australian Singles Chart, climaxing at number six, and was certified Platinum by the Australian Recording Industry Association (ARIA), having sold 70,000 copies.
 "You Make Me Wanna..." reached number fifteen on the New Zealand Singles Chart, occupying twenty-six weeks in the chart.
-The Recording Industry Association of New Zealand certified the song gold.
+Recorded Music NZ certified the song double platinum, denoting sales of 60,000 units.